 Give the exercises in our diastasis program a shot to get those deeper core muscles activating accurately and safely!
 With that being said… core stability and strength take time and consistency.
 I find that it takes about 4 – 6 weeks of performing these exercises about 4 – 5 times/week to see a measurable change.
 Most of you will be running in conjunction with these exercises.
 If you are going to continue to run with a DR, please do these exercises!

 Your core/trunk is a transfer station for everything that goes on in the body.
 Running dramatically increases the amount of force through the core, pelvic floor, and legs.
 If you have DR, your structural integrity is already compromised.
 When running with DR, you are likely compensating, which can lead to other structural issues including, knee pain, IT band pain, plantar fasciitis, low back pain, and hip flexor issues, just to name a few.
 Not to mention increased strain through your pelvic floor.

-We need to address your compensations to insure you can run with proper alignment, so you can successfully return to one of your loves.
+We need to address your compensations to ensure you can run with proper alignment.
 It can be very difficult to know how you are compensating.
-Getting the help of a physical therapist who is educated in working with postpartum mommas will be so helpful, if not essential to your success.
+Working with a physical therapist who is educated in core and pelvic floor health will be so helpful, if not essential to your success.

 Please also avoid sprinting.
 When you sprint, you increase the force and rotation through your trunk muscles, which can really strain the linea alba and surrounding muscles and fascia.
 If you are not seeing a significant improvement in your DR after consistently doing the exercises in our diastasis program, please get in touch with a women’s health physical therapist.
 Your core may not be firing correctly.